Choose The Right Personal Training Course For You

 Cost – We have tried to offer something for everyone with our 3 tiers; Foundation, Foundation Plus and All Inclusive.
 Ranging from £700 to £1500, our most popular option is the Foundation Plus at £1000.
 The tiers include a number of different add-ons such as CPD’s and additional resources, and the level of support you receive increases as you go up the tiers.

 Tutors & Contact Time – We pride ourselves on the customer service and learner support that we offer.
 Our tutors are experts in their field with a range of backgrounds, and all are still practising personal trainers.
-Whichever tier you choose you’ll have a tutor on hand to answer questions usually within an hour, but never more than 24 hours.
+Whichever tier you choose you’ll have a tutor on hand to answer questions 7 days a week.

-We also have a learner forum available once you’re logged in.
-This is for all learners to fire questions around and get answers from tutors and other learners, it’s a great resource!
+We also have an online community available for all learners to fire questions around and get answers from tutors and other learners, it’s a great resource!